-Honesty and reliability are the main strengths of ISTJ personality type.
-Their inability to express their feelings and their natural aversion to risk and/or anything new are their primary weaknesses.
+Honesty and reliability are the main strengths of the ISTJ personality type.
+Their primary weaknesses are their inability to express their feelings and their natural aversion to risk or anything new.

 Because ISTJs do what needs to be done whether they like it or not, they make diligent students.
 They dislike theory and enjoy subject areas with practical application.
 The materials and instructions have to be clear and precise with no errors.
-Study environment should be task-oriented with clearly defined goals and deadlines.
+The study environment should be task-oriented, with clearly defined goals and deadlines.

-The ISTJ will get the job done on time following established procedures, and they will not cut corners or experiment in their approach.
-They need stability, organization, structure, rules and clearly defined tasks; once all these conditions are fulfilled, the INTJ will not leave.
+ISTJs will get the job done on time following established procedures and will not cut corners or experiment with their approach.
+They need stability, organization, structure, rules, and clearly defined tasks; once all these conditions are fulfilled, the INTJ will not leave.
 In fact, they are some of the most fiercely loyal employees out there.

 ISTJ Leadership Style

 Typical ISTJs don’t usually seek leadership positions but often find themselves promoted to them thanks to their loyalty, commitment, and reliability.